 - The term “University official” includes any person employed by the University, performing assigned administrative or professional responsibilities.

 - The term “member of the University community” includes any person who is a student, faculty member, University official or any other person employed by the University.
-A person’s status in a particular situation shall be determined by the Director of Community Standards (DCS).
+A person’s status in a particular situation shall be determined by the Dean of Students.

 - The term “University premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks) and University sponsored activities on or off campus.
 This term also refers to any land, building, facility or other property that the University is leasing or renting for a University function.